We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 sus scrofa

-Orson, the male was born in July 2011 and likes eating and playing with toys.
-Enid, the female was also born July 2011 and enjoys lounging and belly rubs.
+Orson (male) was born in July of 2011 and likes eating, and playing with toys.

 Habitat